-Northern Caddisflies are a group of highly beneficial insects that split their lives between water, land and air.
+Northern Caddisflies are a group of highly beneficial insects that split their time between water, land, and air.

 Because much of the young Northern Caddisfly's life is spent underwater, the cleanliness of the water greatly impacts the insect's ability to survive.
 Toxic or chemically polluted water kills the delicate larvae, which results in a small population or the complete absence of Caddisflies in that region.
 For this reason, biologists use the presence of Caddisfly larvae and their adults as an indication of how clean that water source is.
 Many Northern Caddisflies equates to good, clean streams and creeks.

 Size (Adult; Length): 17mm to 25mm (0.66in to 0.98in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.